Sintrastes/BliCCG/README.md

 The CYK parsing algorithm used here is an adaptation of the algorithm developed by [Peter Ljunglöf](https://github.com/heatherleaf).
 See his [original repo](https://github.com/heatherleaf/haskell-functional-parsing) for the more generalized algorithm.
 Those further interested in this algorithm or other Haskell parsing algorithms are encouraged to consult his excellent [thesis](http://www.cse.chalmers.se/~peb/pubs/Ljunglof2002a%20-%20Pure%20Functional%20Parsing%20--%20an%20advanced.pdf) on the subject.

+Additionally, this code base was originally forked from the [HaskellCCG](https://github.com/agrasley/HaskellCCG) library, written by github user agrasley.